NumbaCruncha/RoadDetection/README.md

 **Optimisation:**
 - Input images were scaled from (3200, 4800) down to (400, 600) to circumvent resource constraints.
-- The number of layers in the unet was increased from 3 to 5 which was the resource maximum.
-This resutled in an average 2-3% decrease in average error after 50 epochs.
+- The number of layers in the unet was set 4 with 48 features, which provided good performance.
 - Batch normalization was added to the convolutional layer to scale and normalise the input arrays resulting in faster convergence.

 # Results